raspibolt/raspibolt/raspibolt/raspibolt_10_preparations.md

 ![Bitcoin Core directory selection](images/10_bitcoinqt_directory.png)

+:warning: **IMPORTANT: The next step is crucial.
+Without `txindex=1` your whole Bitcoin blockchain will be useless** :warning:
-Bitcoin Core opens and starts immediately syncing the blockchain.
-Unfortunately, we need to set one additional setting in the “bitcoin.conf” file, otherwise the whole blockchain will be useless.
+Bitcoin Core opens and starts immediately syncing the blockchain, but we need to set one additional setting in the “bitcoin.conf” file.
 Using the menu, open `Settings` / `Options` and click the button `Open Configuration File`.
 Enter the following line:
 ```
 txindex=1
 ```